Indian Solar Power Sector

 While the deadline for the Kundli project is November 30, the project at Rai is stipulated for completion by February 28 next year.

-Hartek Group Director Strategy Simarpreet Singh said, “Electricity being a backbone of industrial sector, this substation will play an important role by catering to 80 per cent of the industry in Rai and Kundli in Haryana.”
+Hartek Group‘s CEO & Executive Director, Simarpreet Singh said, “Electricity being a backbone of the industrial sector, this substation will play an important role by catering to 80 per cent of the industry in Rai and Kundli in Haryana.”
 The company, which also provides complete solar EPC solutions, has connected 1,143 MW of solar power to the grid for leading independent power producers., it added.

 May 2018 | Hartek Solar Launches Customized Rooftop Solar Kits